-- No new planting on peat, 7.7 regardless of depth after 15 November 2018 and all peatlands are managed responsibly.
-(Continued) 7 - i it, ir 7.7.3 (C) Subsidence of peat is monitored, documented and minimised.
-Ecc Re all 7.7.4 (C) A documented water and ground cover management programme is in place.
-Pro ) 7.7.5 (C) For plantations planted on peat, drainability assessments are conducted following the RSPO Drainability Assessment Procedure, or other RSPO recognised methods, at least five years prior to replanting.
+Crite eria Indio cator ToC Outcomes 7.7 No new planting on peat, regardless of depth after 15 November 2018 and all 7.7.1 (C) There is no new planting on peat regardless of depth after 15 November 2018 in existing and new development areas.
+Ecosystems protected; Reduced pollution; Productivity optimised peatlands are managed responsibly.
+7.7.2 Areas of peat within the managed areas are inventoried, documented and reported (effective from 15 November 2018) to the RSPO Secretariat.
+1 Procedural Note: Maps and other documentation of peat soils are provided, prepared and shared in line with RSPO Peatland Working Group (PLWG) audit guidance.
+7.7.3 (C) Subsidence of peat is monitored, documented and minimised.
+7.7.4 (C) A documented water and ground cover management programme is in place.
+7.7.5 (C) For plantations planted on peat, drainability assessments are conducted following the RSPO Drainability Assessment Procedure, or other RSPO recognised methods, at least five years prior to replanting.
 The assessment result is used to set the timeframe for future replanting, as well as for phasing out of oil palm cultivation at least 40 years, or two cycles, whichever is greater, before reaching the natural gravity drainability limit for peat.
 When oil palm is phased out, it is replaced with crops suitable for a higher water table (paludiculture) or rehabilitated with natural vegetation.
-Guidelines and related concepts and detailed actions are in the manual currently being fine-tuned/tested by PLWG.
-A final version should be approved by PLWG in January 2019 and will include additional guidance on the steps to be followed after the decision not to replant as well as implications for other stakeholders, smallholders, local communities and the unit of certification.
-It is recommended that a further twelve-month methodology trial period is proposed for all related management units (i.e. those with plantations on peat) to utilise the methodology and provide feedback to the PLWG to enable further refinement of procedure as appropriate before January 2020.
-Units of certification have the option to defer replanting till after the availability of the revised guidelines.
-Additional guidance on alternative crops and rehabilitation of natural vegetation will be provided by PLWG.